Koboo/item-protocoler/README.md

 This is a proof-of-concept of server-side changes to ItemStacks being played out client-side.
 Further information can be found below.

-Changes, improvements, adaptations and additions are welcome via [pull request](https://github.com/Koboo/item-protocoler/pulls)!
+Changes, improvements, contributions and additions are welcome via [pull request](https://github.com/Koboo/item-protocoler/pulls)!

-#### I am grateful for every contribution!
+#### I am thankful to every contributor!

 ## Overview